rajjitlai/attendance-management/README.md

 - int getListOFStudentsRegistered() ➡️ gets list of students registered by username only
 - int deleteStudentAllData() ➡️ deletes data of all students

+## COPYRIGHT INFO
+    AUTHOR: RAJJIT LAISHRAM
+    DATE CREATED: SEPTEMBER 06, 2022
+    PURPOSE: FOR MANAGING THE ATTENDANCE OF STUDENTS BY THE TEACHERS.
+    THIS APPLICATION CAN BE USED TO MANAGE ALL THE ACTIVITIES OF THE STUDENTS.

+    DATE MODIFIED: JANUARY 25, 2023
+    CHANGES: ADDED INFOR FOR EACH SECTION

 ### 🤗 Thank you so much!